MateoRiofrio/MateoRiofrio/README.md

 ## Hi there 👋

-### I am a software developer from Vermont, who is interested in app development.
-Below you will find some of the projects I have worked on.
-I am currently working on an android app using Kotlin that I called [Ride App](https://github.com/MateoRiofrio/ride-app-firebase-kotlin), which is a tool to record your bike rides.
-Most recently, I worked on a simple React Native [timer app](https://github.com/MateoRiofrio/react-native-set-counter-and-timer), which allows you to time and count the number of your workout sets.
-Lastly, I made a portfolio website using HTML, Bootstrap, and PHP [here](https://mateoriofrio.github.io/).
+#### I am a software developer from Burlington, Vermont!
+Below you will find pinned projects I have worked on.
+Currently I am working on a personal project to make an iOS app using Swift/SwiftUI and the Spotify API, here is a [link](https://github.com/MateoRiofrio/swift-spotify-search).
+I have also experimented with Android app development, and I have made a Kotlin app using Kotlin and Google's Firebase and Maps SDK, link [here](https://github.com/MateoRiofrio/ride-app-firebase-kotlin).
+I am also fascinated by React Native and how unique it is, here is a [link](https://github.com/MateoRiofrio/react-native-set-counter-and-timer) to a stopwatch I made.
+Finally, I wanted to showcase the portfolio website I built using HTML and Bootstrap, hosted using GitHub Pages [here!](https://mateoriofrio.github.io/).

 ## Quick Overview:

-Below are my most used languages based on my repos.
+#### Below are my most used languages based on my repos.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=MateoRiofrio&layout=compact)](https://github.com/anuraghazra/github-readme-stats)